davidpribil/team_garbage/README.md

 ## Inspiration

-The garbage collection today is based on a schedule basis which does not change.
-This creates problems when there are events where lots of garbage accumulates which may not be cleared until the next garbage collection schedule.
-Why not use the data such as events, weather, etc. to predict and schedule the garbage collection in a city?
+Garbage collection today is conducted on a fixed schedule chosen on human's bias observation.
+This creates problems when there are events such as concerts where lots of garbage accumulates which may not be cleared until the next garbage collection schedule.
+This project addresses the problem by predicting a city cleaning index (CCI) for every street and venue around the city.
+This prediction is made from publicly available data, such as previous events, weather and day characteristics.
+With this information, the sweeper company is able to develop an optimal schedule and clean the city when needed.
+Thus, avoiding redundancy around cleaning and ensuring a cleaner city.

 ## Possible features
 1. Weather information